 The Faculty has particular expertise in the study of Modern and Contemporary Literature, including American Literature, World Literatures in English, theatre and performance, and the relationships between modern literature and visual culture, film and dance.
+We also offer have specialist expertise in Film Studies.

 What do we do?